Geometric surgeries of three-dimensional flag structures and non-uniformizable examples: Introduction

-Combination results generalizing the Klein-Maskit theorem were proved for Anosov subgroups in \cite{dey_combination_2019,dey_klein-maskit_2023}, to which Theorem \ref{theoremintro-Kleinianconnectedsum} gives a concrete geometric interpretation in the case where the considered Kleinian flag manifolds are quotients of Anosov subgroups.
-However, not all Kleinian flag manifolds arise from Anosov subgroups, and that Theorem \ref{theoremintro-Kleinianconnectedsum} gives thus a more general ``combination'' result for Kleinian flag manifolds.
-A first necessary condition for a Kleinian example to arise from an Anosov subgroup is indeed that the holonomy group should be word-hyperbolic, which forbids for instance the following examples to be of this kind.
-The action of the Heisenberg group $\Heis{3}\subset\PGL{3}$ on $\X$ admits an open orbit $O$ (and actually only one) on which it acts simply transitively, and the action of the lattice $\mathrm{Heis}_\Z(3)$ on $O$ is thus properly discontinuous and cocompact.
+Results generalizing the Klein-Maskit combination theorem were proved for Anosov subgroups in \cite{dey_combination_2019,dey_klein-maskit_2023}, to which Theorem \ref{theoremintro-Kleinianconnectedsum} gives a concrete geometric interpretation in the case where the considered Kleinian flag manifolds are quotients of Anosov subgroups.
+However, not all Kleinian flag manifolds arise from Anosov subgroups, and Theorem \ref{theoremintro-Kleinianconnectedsum} gives thus a more general ``combination'' result for Kleinian flag manifolds.
+A first necessary condition for a Kleinian example to arise from an Anosov subgroup is indeed that the holonomy group should be word-hyperbolic, which excludes, for instance, the following examples.
+The action of the Heisenberg group $\Heis{3}\subset\PGL{3}$ on $\X$ admits an open orbit $O$ (and actually only one).
+The action of the lattice $\mathrm{Heis}_\Z(3)$ on $O$ is thus properly discontinuous and cocompact.
 This yields a Kleinian flag manifold $\mathrm{Heis}_\Z(3)\backslash O$ whose holonomy is nilpotent, preventing it to arise from an Anosov representation (see \cite[\S 4.2.3]{mion-mouton_partially_2022} for more details on these examples).
-We emphasize however that the flag surgeries cannot be applied to these flag manifolds, since they do not contain any $\alpha-\beta$ of circles.
+We note, however, that the flag surgeries cannot be applied to these flag manifolds, since they do not contain any $\alpha-\beta$ bouquet of circles.
 The $\alpha$ and $\beta$-leaves of these nil-manifolds examples are indeed the stable and unstable leaves of partially hyperbolic diffeomorphisms (see \cite[\S 1.1]{mion-mouton_partially_2022}), and as such none of them is closed.
-The authors do not know of any example of Kleinian flag manifold which does not arise up to finite index from an Anosov subgroup and contains an embedded $\alpha-\beta$ bouquet of circle.
+The authors do not know of any example of Kleinian flag manifold which does not arise up to finite index from an Anosov subgroup and which contains an embedded $\alpha-\beta$ bouquet of circles.